Hytale Guides 9 min read

 Frequently Asked Questions

-Hytale enters early access on January 13, 2026.
+Hytale entered early access on January 13, 2026.
 Pre-purchase opened December 13, 2025.

 No manual mod installation is required.
 Hytale uses server-side modding, meaning custom content is delivered automatically when players connect.